-I am currently a fellow at Contemporary Humanism – a joint-degree phd programme set in motion by a partnership of universities from Italy, France, Chile and Australia.
+I am currently a fellow at Contemporary Humanism – an interdisciplinary research programme set in motion by a partnership of universities from Australia, Chile, France, and Italy.

 Outside the scope of my doctorate, I’ve worked – with varying degree of seriousness – on Hermann von Keyserling, Hegel and Heidegger (particularly Gesamtausgabe vol. 32), mimetic theory (Girard, Descombes), and degrowth (Georgescu-Roegen).